Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: The Expected Improvement-Cost (EIC) algorithm

 Under the traditional EI framework, a point with the largest acquisition function value (\ref{EIacq}) will be sampled in each iteration.
 The acquisition function \eqref{EIacq} quantifies the expected gain over $\xi_n$ if the point $\bx$ is sampled in the next iteration, which is the potential upside of evaluating this point.
 However, this traditional strategy does not take into account the potential downside of sampling $\bx$, which is important under cumulative regret considerations.
 This is because the function value in every iteration contributes to the cumulative regret performance measure.
 As a result, if the algorithm samples a point with a significantly inferior function value (i.e., with substantial downside), the cumulative regret will increase significantly.
 In this regard, in order to achieve a smaller cumulative regret, our EIC takes an additional step of comparing the acquisition function value against an \emph{evaluation cost}, which allows us to better balance between the evaluation gains and losses.
 Specifically, we define the evaluation cost after $n$ observations as:

 The numerator here quantifies the expected loss of sampling $\bx$ if its function value is less than the incumbent $\xi_n$, and the denominator is the number of remaining iterations.
-We next first describe our complete EIC algorithm in the next paragraph, following which we will explain the intuitions behind the evaluation cost \eqref{evacost}.
+We will first describe our complete EIC algorithm in the next paragraph, following which we will explain the intuitions behind the evaluation cost \eqref{evacost}.

-Algorithm \ref{EIalg} presents the pseudo-code of our EIC algorithm.
-It has 4 input parameters: the total budget $N$, the prior GP model, the total number of initial design points $n_0$ and the confidence parameter $b$ used in the incumbent function \eqref{incum}.
+Algorithm \ref{EIalg} presents the pseudo-code of our EIC algorithm. {It has 5 input parameters: the total budget $N$, the prior GP model, the total number of initial design points $n_0$ and the incumbent function $\xi_n$ and the signal variance parameter $\omega_{n}^2$}.
 EIC starts with the initial experiment scheme (Section \ref{subsection:initialization}), where a total number of $n_0$ different points are sampled.
 These points are pre-determined by the initial design scheme (\ref{idp}) and each point is evaluated with one replication.
 After the initial experiment, the subsequent points are sampled based on the acquisition function and evaluation cost.
 In each iteration $n$, if there exists at least one point $\bx$ which satisfies the condition of $\alpha_n^{EI}(\bx) \geq L_n(\bx)$ (i.e., its acquisition function value is not smaller than its evaluation cost), then we select the point with the largest acquisition function value among all points that satisfy this condition, and evaluate it with one replication.
-If no point satisfies this condition, we select the previously sampled point with the largest upper confidence bound $U_i^n$ and add one more replication run to that point.
+If no point satisfies this condition, we select the previously sampled point with the largest {posterior mean} and add one more replication run to that point.